Why your company needs to think about crowdsourcing with the competition…

-Read on to discover why forward-thinking companies are collaborating with the competition and to decide whether this is something your company should also be considering.
+Read on to discover why forward-thinking companies are collaborating with the competition with crowdsourcing and open innovation.
+You’ll then be able to decide whether this is something your company should also be considering.

 While it may seem counterintuitive, collaborating with your rivals actually makes sense.
 Tesla and Toyota for example opened their patent books to the competition back in 2015 to help accelerate innovation around fuel cells.
 If the competition has an expert in the field, why wouldn’t you want to work together to achieve mutually-beneficial results more quickly?
 Here’s how the theory works:

 Shared problems are solved faster and more efficiently when businesses/people sharing the same challenges tackle the problem together.
 In 2016, a small Detroit community illustrated this point beautifully: The city of Hamtramck left no money in the budget for road repairs, and residents were facing a bumpy year ahead.
 So several of the townspeople got together, hired a contractor, and volunteered to fill the many potholes that were plaguing their community.
 Together, these individuals solved a shared problem that on their own never would have been worked out.

 The same concept can be applied to business, and the benefits are clear: